 What has been your most memorable moment at the firm so far?

 Attending a court hearing for the first time was a rewarding experience and it made me determined to work hard in my role at Bird & Bird.
 I am looking forward to more opportunities in the future to attend other court hearings.
 It is hugely satisfying to see your own behind the scenes work come to life in the court.

-What piece of advice would you give to other students interested in an apprenticeship in law?
+What piece of advice would you give to other students interested in paralegal apprenticeships?

 Go for it!
 It is an amazing opportunity and it will give you many advantages over those doing degrees.
 You are gaining valuable firsthand experiences that cannot be taught in a lecture hall.
 Keep your mind and options open, and look for a firm that aligns with your own interests and values.

-Don’t forget to take a look at our free Law Apprenticeship Conference in London this March!
+Don’t forget to take a look at our free Law Apprenticeship Conference in London.

 Register for free now